 Mention the expenses

 Next, expenses should also be indicated.
 Household expenses will customarily be inclusive of personal and joint expenses.
-An expense tracking worksheet is an effective way of keeping track of how much one spends.
+An expense tracking template is an effective way of keeping track of how much one spends.

 Create saving goals